pkdone/books-vue-flask-pymongo/README.md

 ### Prerequisites/Assumptions

-* A MongoDB database is [installed](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) or running somewhere (e.g. a local single instance, a remote self-managed cluster, an [Atlas](https://www.mongodb.com/cloud/atlas) cluster in the public cloud)
+* A MongoDB database is already [installed](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) or running somewhere (e.g. a local single instance, a remote self-managed cluster or an [Atlas](https://www.mongodb.com/cloud/atlas) cluster in the public cloud)
 * These instructions assume the host OS is Ubuntu 20.40 - most of the steps should be easily transferrable to other OSess but some changes may be required
-* If the option of running the app via a Docker container is to be used, ensure the local OS has [Docker](https://docs.docker.com/get-docker/) already installed
+* If the option of running the app via a Docker container is to be used, ensure the local OS has [Docker](https://docs.docker.com/get-docker/) already installed and running

+_NOTE_: See [here](how-created.md) for details on how the original _skeleton_ outline for the client-tier Vue.js part of the project was originally created.

 ### Software Installation

-1. Install Python 3 (including its package manager, (Pip), Node.js (including its package manager, npm) and Nginx:
+1. Install Python 3 (including its package manager, _pip_), Node.js (including its package manager, _npm_) and Nginx:
 ```bash
 sudo apt install python3 python3-pip nodejs npm nginx
 ```